Jonathan25J/Chika/readme.md

 **Disclaimer**: I am not a professional in the area of language models, so it's possible that the code is not efficient

 ## Invite app
-It's not possible to invite this app.
+It's not possible to invite this app

 ## Hosting
 - Have [Docker Engine](https://docs.docker.com/engine/) installed